lgsvl/simulator/Docs/docs/python-api.md

 ## Simulation

-To connect to the simulator you need to an instance of the `Simulator` class:
+To connect to the simulator you need to create an instance of the `Simulator` class:

 ```python
 import lgsvl